-Bitcoin burst onto the scene, for most people, around 2013-2014.
+For most people, Bitcoin burst onto the scene between 2013 and 2014.
 The truth is, however, that the cryptocurrency dates back to 2009.
-At this time, cryptocurrencies were nothing more than an idea based on theory, but Bitcoin would go on to serve as a pioneer to the industry.
+At that time, cryptocurrencies were nothing more than an idea based on theory, but Bitcoin would go on to serve as a pioneer to the industry.
 It all began with the publication of the original Bitcoin whitepaper by a person named Satoshi Nakamoto.

 Bitcoin Value, Market Cap and Volume

 As the first – and most popular – decentralized cryptocurrency, Bitcoin enjoys the highest market capitalization.
 Ever since Bitcoin began to gain mainstream acceptance, it has maintained a market cap in the billions of dollars.
 As of November 24th 2017, the market cap of Bitcoin was over $137,000,000,000 with 16,699,125 BTC coins in circulation.
 In any given 24 hour period, between $200,000,000 and $10,000,000,000 of value can be exchanged in Bitcoin.

 The Introduction of Bitcoin to the World